 |Cubic capacity||66.7 m³ / 2,354.3 cu ft|

-There are two kinds of flat rack containers: Collapsible and Non-collapsible.
-Let’s take a look at the difference between the two.
+Besides the different sizes, you also get two types of flat rack container: Collapsible and Non-collapsible.
+Let’s take a look at the difference between the two now.

 Collapsible flat rack

 As the name suggests, collapsible flat rack containers have detachable or foldable walls.
-These units are very easy to store and transport since they don’t have any height.
-When not in use, collapsible flat racks can be easily stored and they take up less space.
+This makes storing and transporting this container type convenient and cost-effective since they take up minimal space.

-Here’s a fun fact: Did you know that 4 collapsible flat racks, when stacked, take up the space of a single standard container?
+Did you know that four collapsible flat racks, when stacked on top of each other, take up the space of a single standard container?

-This is especially helpful during repositioning when you don’t want to pay the full price for vessel slots.
-This helps you save money on transport.
+This is especially helpful if you’re repositioning containers empty and don’t want to pay full price for vessel slots.

-The only disadvantage of collapsible flat rack containers is that the absence of walls makes them structurally weaker than the non-collapsible container.
+The only disadvantage of collapsible flat rack containers is that the absence of permanent walls makes them structurally weaker than non-collapsible containers.

 Non-collapsible flat rack

-As the name suggests, non-collapsible flat rack containers have fixed walls at both short ends.
-This flat rack type has a stronger construction and a higher top load.
-The only disadvantage of non-collapsible flat rack containers is that it takes a lot of space when not in use.
+Non-collapsible flat rack containers have fixed walls on their shorter ends.
+This makes them more structurally sound than collapsible flat racks.
+The only disadvantage of non-collapsible flat racks is that they take up a lot of space when not in use.

-You must know by now that a flat rack can carry goods that a standard container cannot.
-From agricultural produce like sugarcane to windmills, flat rack containers can carry them all, especially industrial goods.
-Let’s have a look at some of the most commonly shipped cargo.
+As you know by now, flat racks can carry various types of cargo that standard containers cannot.
+From agricultural produce like sugarcane and grain to windmills, flat rack containers can transport them all, especially industrial goods.
+Let’s have a look at some of the most commonly shipped cargo:

 - Breakbulk goods